andrewburger/andrewburger.github.io/_posts/2024-03-17-notes-100-days-of-swiftui-47.md

 The app in the consolidation project is almost complete.
 I was hoping to incorporate required functionality in a particular way but it did not work out yet.
 I learned a lot in the process.

 Once again, I find myself more behind than expected and will recommit to course progression.
-As much as I am learning with some of these deeper sessions, it is alsmost important to keep learning while moving into other sections.
+As much as I am learning with some of these deeper sessions, it is also important to keep learning while moving into other section content.

-I am recommitting to daily immersion to balance exposure to new ideas and better workflows with deeper independent learning and individual problem solving.
+I am recommitting to daily immersion to balance new ideas and better workflows with deeper independent learning and individual problem solving.